RaphaelRe/BayesModelCOVID/README.md

 * `model`
 * `simulation_study`

 Results from the paper can be reproduced using `reproduce_results.sh`.
 Please note, that a long runtime is required.
-All R packages and, for python, a virtual environment `venv` with all installed dependencies is assumed to exist.
+All R packages and, for python, a virtual environment `virtualenv` with all installed dependencies is assumed to exist.
 Results from the sampled Markov chain can be found at [https://doi.org/10.6084/m9.figshare.24183246.v1](https://doi.org/10.6084/m9.figshare.24183246.v1).

 ### application